corndel-swe/java-supportbank/README.md

    - [git](https://tech-docs.corndel.com/git/)
    - [java and maven](https://tech-docs.corndel.com/java/installation.html)

 1. Clone your fork of the repository (i.e. download it), so you have a copy on your machine.

 > [!NOTE]
 >
-> Running `./mvnw package` won't work because this project hasn't been fully set up yet!
+> Running `./mvnw clean compile` won't work because this project hasn't been
-> That's what we'll be doing in the Day 1 Exercises, so move straight on :arrow_down:
+> fully set up yet!
+That's what we'll be doing in the Day 1 Exercises, so move
+> straight on :arrow_down:

 ## Exercises